 Cut excess wrapping paper down to size and adhere to a spare piece of cardboard.
 You can even laminate your new bookmark if you like.

 2. Create gorgeous envelopes.

 You can make letter sized envelopes or colorful fun tiny envelopes to hold secret messages.
+Repurpose smaller pieces into charming envelopes for cards and letters.
 Poppytalk

 3. Make wrapping paper bunting or banner.